Windings of prime geodesics: Discussion of Results and Structure of the Paper

 The second obstacle is the lack of information on the eigenparameter $s_0(\chi,r)$ to carry out the integration of the main term on the right hand side of \eqref{integration}.
-This issue can be circumvented if we restrict to surfaces for which $\G\in\mathcal{G}$ and work with the winding number \eqref{good-winding} relative to the holomorphic form $\triangle_k$.
-Then it follows from \propref{prop:base ef} that $s_0(\chi_r,r)= 1-\tfrac{|r|}{2}$, and \thmref{Thm1} follows.
+This issue can be circumvented if we restrict to surfaces for which $\G\in\mathcal{G}$ and work with the winding number (\ref{good-winding}) relative to the holomorphic form $\triangle_k$.
+Then it follows from Proposition \ref{prop:base ef} that $s_0(\chi_r,r)= 1-\tfrac{|r|}{2}$, and Theorem \ref{Thm1} follows.

-The proofs of \thmref{Thm1}, \thmref{Thm:Cauchy} and \thmref{Thm:equidistribution} are contained in \secref{sec:stat}.
-The latter two results use are deduced by manipulating the counting result of \thmref{Thm1}.
-It would be interesting to approach these statements through different tools, in particular with the aim of extending them to the winding numbers in \thmref{Thm1b}.
+The proofs of Theorem \ref{Thm1}, Theorem \ref{Thm:Cauchy} and Theorem \ref{Thm:equidistribution} are contained in Section \ref{sec:stat}.
+It would be interesting to approach these statements through different tools, in particular with the aim of extending them to the general family of winding numbers of Theorem \ref{Thm1b}.